shantanu-02/File-uploads-with-presigned-URLs/README.md

 ```

+## 🚀 How to upload the file and get presigned URL
 ```
-## How to do upload the file and get prsigned URL
 1. Create an Issue
 2. Open an issue from the dashboard("/")
 3. Upload the file using the upload button